 For those with health conditions the move from incapacity benefit to the new Employment Support Allowance has not transformed their chances of getting work.
 Only around 12 per cent of new ESA claimants have found work through the government’s work programme, with an even lower success rate among those with mental health conditions.
 Remember that this has happened during a largely unprecedented jobs boom and it becomes even more concerning.

 Finally, some regions of the UK have performed less well than the national trend.
 Over the last year, the employment rate actually fell in Wales, and has grown very weakly in English regions such as the North East and Yorkshire.
 Unless the recovery is more balanced across the UK, it may act as a dampener on the employment rate’s ability to rise further.

 On top of the above, there are some emerging signs of difficulties in the hiring market; the latest REC report on jobs found that availability of staff for both permanent and temporary positions has been falling for several months.
 And the welcome rise in pay growth seen in this month’s data could partially be due to employers competing for increasingly scarce staff.
 If the skills of those out of work are not a good fit for the jobs on offer, expect this pattern to continue.

 There is some good news; the government’s commitment to doubling the number of hours of free childcare for three and four year-olds will hopefully have an impact on the ability of parents to work, for example.
 But it would be wrong to think the UK’s employment success of recent years is secure and sustainable.

-Reaching the highest rate of employment in the G7 will require re-balancing job creation across the country, and tackling the difficulties that those furthest from the labour market face finding and staying in work.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Reaching the highest rate of employment in the G7 will require re-balancing job creation across the country, and tackling the difficulties that those furthest from the labour market face finding and staying in work.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.